stellastella/word_counter/README.md

 ## OBJECTIVE:
 - Host a static website on S3, enable public access & configure S3 for website hosting
-- Set up CloudFront for faster content delivery
+- Set up CloudFront for faster content delive
 - Configure Route 53 for a custom domain
 - Use an SSL certificate for HTTPS